 - Ralph Deluca In The News -Purchase of Rare Metropolis Poster

 - Nicolas Cage's Dracula Poster Sells to NJ Collector for World Record Price

 - In The News: Rare Collectibles Can Make You Rich

 I love old films and old movie memorabilia.

-To help me discover more items, I created this site to let people on the web know about me and that no one would pay them more for their old movie art, photos, concert photos and film.
+To help me discover more items, I created this site to let people on the web know about me and my passion for collecting.
+No one will pay better for old movie art, photos, concert photos and film.

 Do you sell classic movie posters?

-No, not here.
-I'm basically interested in purchasing your original movie art and I will pay more.
+No, not on this site.
+I'm basically interested in purchasing your original movie art/ memorabilia and I will pay more.

 How do I find out original movie poster values?